-The best way to transfer money to prisoners is by bank cheque or by an Australia Post money order.
+The best way to transfer money to prisoners is by bank cheque or by a Standard Money Order.

 We accept money transfers from family and friends, lawyers, solicitors and support groups.
 Those depositing money must be approved and identifiable.
 You must ensure that your name and address are included with the transfer.

 Each prisoner has an account that money can be transferred into.
-They can use the money in this account to make purchases form the canteen.
+This account can be used to make purchases from the canteen.
 Please note it may take up to 7 days for the funds to be made available in the prisoner’s account.